piyushk1095/game/README.md

     Method -

-        String getResult(int gameId, Map<Integer, GameResult> gameMap)
+         private String determineFinalWinner(int gameId, Map<Integer, GameResult> gameMap)

-            The `getResult` method takes two parameters: `gameId` and `gameMap`.
+            The `determineFinalWinner` method takes two parameters: `gameId` and `gameMap`.
 It aims to determine the overall result of a game, which contains multiple rounds, based on the number of times each player (Player 1 and Player 2) wins in the `gameResults` lists of the `GameResult` objects associated with the given `gameId` in the `gameMap`.

         1. Based on the number of wins, the method then determines the overall result of the game.
 If `player1Wins` is greater than `player2Wins`, it sets `gameResult` to "Player 1 wins."
 If `player2Wins` is greater than `player1Wins`, it sets `gameResult` to "Player 2 wins."
 Otherwise, if both have the same number of wins, it sets `gameResult` to "It's a tie."